Back-Engineering / 01

 My first tape was Roxette, Look Sharp!

 My first tape was Roxette, Look Sharp!
 And I need to set the scene properly here.
 I was wearing a replica England shell suit.
 If you don't remember shell suits, they were made of a material that rustled when you breathed and inflated in the wind like a lilo.
-Not dressed for success at nine years old.
+Not dressed for success at ten years old.
 But it was the eighties, and nobody was.

 The demoralising moment when the batteries died mid-walk, the music slowing down, the pitch dropping, Roxette turning into something underwater, that was a regular occurrence.
 You learned to carry spares.
 You learned to budget for Duracells.

 But here's what mattered.
 It was mine.
 The playlist was mine.
 No cheesy DJ.
 No random advert about carpets.
 I chose what played and in what order, and that was a form of control I hadn't experienced before.
-At eight years old, you don't control much.
+At ten years old, you don't control much.
 Someone else decides what time you eat, where you go, what you watch.
 The Walkman was the first device that said: this is your world now.
 Press play.

 And the noise.
 I should explain this.
 I'm someone who processes everything.
 I hear conversations in stereo, both my kids talking to me at the same time, and I'm tracking both threads.
 I pick up every micro sound in a room without trying.
 I don't mean to eavesdrop, but my brain captures it all.
 It's a sensitivity to stimulus that is, depending on the context, a gift or an assault.